Cart Marking Ceremony: See Dozens Of Vintage Vehicles In Guildhall Yard This July

 Just like the old days.
 Image: The Worshipful Company of Carmen

-A historic ceremony harking back centuries takes place in the City of London this Saturday (16 July) — with the chance to see a slew of vintage vehicles roll through the streets.
+A historic ceremony harking back centuries takes place in the City, with the chance to see a slew of vintage vehicles roll into Guildhall Yard.

-The Cart Marking ceremony — hosted by the City of London and the Worshipful Company of Carmen in the courtyard of the Guildhall — first began about 500 years ago as a form of vehicle licensing.
-After paying five shillings (25p today) for a license, a mark would be burnt onto the wooden carts of the time, signalling that the vehicle had officially been certified for use.
+The Cart Marking ceremony — hosted on Saturday 19 July 2025 by the City of London and the Worshipful Company of Carmen — first began around 500 years ago, as a form of vehicle licensing.
+After the owner had paid for a licence, a mark would be burnt onto their wooden cart, signalling it was officially certified.

 The cart marker and the driver of a large, green truck interact.